 Soak the root for 20 - 30 minutes in water prior to planting to rehydrate the root which loses some moisture during shipping.

 Dig a Proper Planting Hole

 Dig a hole large enough to accommodate the roots without bending them.
-You wouldn't like to try to fit in a shirt or blouse that you couldn't button so don't let your poor peonies suffer the same indignity of a poorly prepared planting hole.
 Set the root in the hole so that the dormant buds(eyes)will be one inch below the ground when the soil is gently but firmly filled in around the root.